Focused trial vs manual process stabilization for LTSD and origin

 | Change handling | reactive and manual | managed through triggers and review |

-The key difference is not tooling for its own sake.
-It is whether the operating model preserves enough context to survive scale, review, and audit pressure without rebuilding decisions from scratch.
+The difference is not tooling for its own sake.
+It is whether the process preserves enough context to survive scale, review pressure, and audit questions without rebuilding decisions from scratch.

 When to switch